-In summary, modelled long-term dermal exposure to Cr(VI) as calculated with Riskofderm is in the same order of magnitude or about one order of magnitude lower than the Cr(VI) exposure calculated with the Excel based model, which shows that the Excel based model is a rather conservative approach.
-As discussed above, dermal exposure to neat SD and PD (and even to solutions containing SD at relatively low concentrations) will need to be prevented due to the corrosive nature of the substance.
+In summary, modelled long-term dermal exposure to Cr(VI) as calculated with Riskofderm is in the same order of magnitude or about 10-fold lower than the Cr(VI) exposure calculated with the Excel based model, which shows that the Excel based model is a rather conservative approach.
+As discussed above, dermal exposure to neat SD (and even to solutions containing SD at relatively low concentrations) will need to be prevented due to the corrosive nature of the substance.
 Therefore, the dermal exposure estimates should be considered theoretical rather than reflecting true exposure levels.